The Happiest Days of Our Lives

-"The Happiest Days of Our Lives" is a song by Pink Floyd.
-It appeared on The Wall album in 1979.
+"The Happiest Days of Our Lives" is a song by the English rock band Pink Floyd.
+It appeared on their eleventh studio album The Wall (1979).

 Composition

 The song is approximately one minute, 46 seconds in length, beginning with 24 seconds of a helicopter sound effect, followed by the schoolmaster shouting, "You!
 Yes, you!
 Stand still, laddie!" performed by Roger Waters.
 Waters's lead vocal is treated with a reverse echo.
-The lead instrument is an electric guitar with an added delay effect, playing roots (mostly D, G and A over a melody in D minor).
+The song features an electric guitar with an added delay effect and an electric bass playing staccato punctuations of the chordal root notes.
 The bass and guitar figure heard during the verses, G to A, is similar to the one in "Waiting for the Worms", a song that appears much later in the album.
-During the transition to "Another Brick in the Wall, Pt.
-2", the key shifts from D minor to the relative major, F major, with dramatic drum rolls and harmony vocals.
+During the transition to "Another Brick in the Wall, Part 2", the key shifts from D minor to the relative major, F major, with dramatic drum rolls and harmony vocals.

+The helicopter sound effects were captured by audio engineer and record producer Jack Douglas on location at Edwards Air Force Base in California.
+Douglas explains, "One of the guys in the band, I can't recall which, maybe it was [David] Gilmour, asked if I could do them a favor and go to this Air Force base in the desert and record some helicopters and jet fighters.
+So I headed to Edwards Air Force Base.
+When we told them we were doing it for Pink Floyd, they let us do whatever we wanted."

-On the album, "The Happiest Days of Our Lives" segues into "Another Brick in the Wall, Pt.
-2" with a loud, high-pitched scream by Roger Waters, similar to one of the band's earlier work: Careful with That Axe, Eugene.
+On the album, "The Happiest Days of Our Lives" segues into "Another Brick in the Wall, Part 2" with a loud, high-pitched scream by Waters, similar to one of the band's earlier works: "Careful with That Axe, Eugene".
 Because of this segue, many radio stations play one right after the other, and subsequent Floyd compilation albums (both Echoes and A Foot in the Door) use this song as the extended intro to "Another Brick in the Wall".

 In the film based on the album, the sound at the beginning of the song is depicted as coming from a train entering a large tunnel, rather than a helicopter, as heard on the album.
 According to Gerald Scarfe, there was supposed to be a puppet of the teacher at the end of the tunnel in the film.
 Alan Parker made shots of it, but it didn't work out, so they used Alex McAvoy, who played the schoolteacher, to do the scene instead.
 Before the cut in the middle for the Schoolmaster to mock Pink, somewhat quiet hysterical laughter is heard, extremely similar to the Schoolmaster's voice.
-Additionally, the song is slightly faster and the bass is noticeably louder compared to the album version.
+Additionally, the song is slightly faster, and the bass is noticeably louder compared to the album version.